yhabib/react-performance/README.md

 - [ ] Context optimization
 - [ ] Performance optimization with WebWorkers

-**Notes**: This application has been created with create-react-app thus a super optimized webpack
+**Notes**: This application has been created with create-react-app therefore we have a super optimized webpack

 ## React.Lazy

+- A component that we want to lazy load has to be exported as default module
+- `<React.Suspense>` should be the closest to the component we want to lazy load
+- Coverage view to show unused code

+## Data memoization